woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

-Using R, H2O and Domino for Real, Practical and Scalable Data Analysis
+Using R, H2O and Domino for Practical and Scalable Data Analysis
 ===============

-*version 0.7*
+*version 0.8*

 <br>